-- (1) Independent refers to the Board's determination of whether a director is "independent" under the categorical standards adopted by the Board as described under the heading "Director Independence" in Schedule 1 to this Information Circular. - (2) The twelve (12) meetings held by the Board of Directors in fiscal 2017 included meetings which were outside their regular meeting schedule.
-At each such meeting the Board met in camera without members of management being present. - (3) "Common Shares" refers to the number of Common Shares, as applicable, that are beneficially owned, directly or indirectly, or over which control or direction is exercised, by the director nominee as of the date of this Information Circular (March 23, 2018).
+- 1. Independent refers to the Board's determination of whether a director is "independent" under the categorical standards adopted by the Board as described under the heading "Director Independence" in Schedule 1 to this Information Circular. - 2.
+The ten (10) meetings held by the Board of Directors in fiscal 2018 included meetings which were outside their regular meeting schedule.
+At each such meeting the Board met in camera without members of management being present. - 3.
+"Shares" refers to the number of Shares, as applicable, that are beneficially owned, directly or indirectly, or over which control or direction is exercised, by the director nominee as of the date of this Information Circular (April 2, 2019).
 The information as to the number of securities beneficially held by each nominee is based upon information furnished to us by the nominees and public filings for each director.
-For Mr. Lee, 22,368 of these Common Shares are held through Facet Resources Ltd., an investment corporation controlled by Mr. Lee, for Mr. Bertram, 13,000 are held through his spouse and a family trust and for Mr. King 1,420 are held by his spouse and children. - (4) The value of the Common Shares and unvested RSUs in the tables above is determined using the closing share price of the Common Shares on the TSX on March 23, 2018, which was \$17.33. - (5) "RSUs" refers to the number of Restricted Share Units held by the nominee under the RSU Plan as of the date of this Information Circular. - (6) None of the directors, other than Stephen King, held any unexercised options under Alaris' Option Plan.
-Options held by Mr. King are more particularly described in the Executive Compensation tables beginning on page 34 of this Information Circular. - (7) This is the first time standing for election for Mr. Ripley.
+For Mr. Lee, 22,368 of these Common Shares are held through Facet Resources Ltd., an investment corporation controlled by Mr. Lee, for Mr. Bertram, 19,000 are held through his spouse and a family trust and for Mr. King 1,420 are held by his spouse and children. - 4.
+The value of the Shares and unvested RSUs in the tables above is determined using the closing share price of the Shares on the TSX on April 2, 2019, which was \$21.00. - 5.
+"RSUs" refers to the number of Restricted Share Units held by the nominee under the RSU Plan as of the date of this Information Circular. - 6.
+None of the directors, other than Stephen King, held any unexercised options under Alaris' Option Plan.
+Options held by Mr. King are more particularly described in the Executive Compensation tables beginning on page 40 of this Information Circular. - 7.
+The Transaction Committee was formed in May 2018 and the Compensation and Governance Committee was split into two separate committees in May 2018 as well; prior thereto the two committees were a joint committee, which held one meeting in 2018 prior to the split.
+In May 2018 Ms. Ritchie and Mr. Patterson were appointed to the Governance Committee and Mr. Ripley and Mr. Lee were appointed to the Compensation Committee.
+The Chairman of the Board (Mr. Lee) sits on the Governance and Transaction Committees ex officio. - 8.
+Mr. Ripley was appointed to the Board on May 8, 2018 therefore had less meetings than other Directors.
+Mr. Ripley has not yet been granted RSUs.

-The board mandate provides that it is the Board's responsibility to review and assess the number of outside directorships and executive positions held by Alaris' directors, which responsibility has been delegated to the CG Committee and is carried out as a part of the CG Committee's annual performance review of directors.
-The CG Committee will consider whether each director in question will be reasonably able to meet his or her duties in light of the responsibilities associated with fulfilling his or her duties as a director of Alaris as well as whether conflicts of interest will arise on a regular basis as a result of any outside directorships or outside executive positions.
-In this regard, the CG Committee has determined that none of the proposed nominee directors are over boarded as a result of their outside directorships.
+The board mandate provides that it is the Board's responsibility to review and assess the number of outside directorships and executive positions held by Alaris' directors, which responsibility has been delegated to the Governance Committee and is carried out as a part of the Governance Committee's annual performance review of directors.
+The Governance Committee will consider whether each director in question will be reasonably able to meet his or her duties in light of the responsibilities associated with fulfilling his or her duties as a director of Alaris as well as whether conflicts of interest will arise on a regular basis as a result of any outside directorships or outside executive positions.
+In this regard, the Governance Committee has determined that none of the proposed nominee directors are over boarded as a result of their outside directorships.